WilliamSmithEdward/SQLServerInteraction/README.md

 ### ExportDataToCSVAsync
 Async version: Exports data from the SQL Server to a CSV file.

-### ExportDataToXLSXAsync
-Async version: Exports data from the SQL Server to an XLSX file.

 ### GetColumnNames
 Retrieves the column names of a specific table in the SQL Server database.